Joanna Pinkwart: Life and career

 Joanna Pinkwart attended the State Primary School of Art Techniques in Zakopane and Seweryn Goszczynski High School in Nowy Targ.
-After that she studied Political Science at the Department of Political and International Studies of the Jagiellonian University.
+After that she studied political science at the Department of Political and International Studies of the Jagiellonian University.
 Her professional career started from the cooperation with the editing offices of "Tygodnik Podhalański" weekly, and "Dziennik Polski" daily, and then continued at the editing office of the RMF Classic Radio in Cracow.
-Since June 2007 she has been part od the team of the TVP (Polish Public Television) first working at the local "Kronika" – daily news service from Cracow, and after December 2009 – in Warsaw, as the editor of "Teleexpress" – nationwide daily news and TVP Info – the largest Polish news channel.
+Since June 2007 she has been part of the team of the TVP (public Polish Television) first working at the local "Kronika" – daily news service from Cracow, and after December 2009 – in Warsaw, as the editor of "Teleexpress" – nationwide daily news and TVP Info – the largest Polish news channel.
 Since June 2019 she has been a foreign correspondent for TVP in Washington D.C., replacing Zuzanna Faltzman, and working together with Rafał Stańczyk.
-Right now, Joanna Pinkwart is the only Polish journalist accredited at NASA for reports from John F. Kennedy Space Center at Cape Canaveral in Florida.
+Until march 2024, Joanna Pinkwart was the only Polish journalist accredited at NASA for reports from John F. Kennedy Space Center at Cape Canaveral in Florida.

+In March 2024, after 17 years, she finished working for public television and moved to Kanał Zero.